• Skip to main content

 By Victoria Heath

-Trump officials are set to dismantle an observation system made up of 900 instruments in the Atlantic and Pacific Oceans that has provided crucial data on oceans, climate change and marine biodiversity for more than a decade.
+Trump officials have announced that plans to dismantle an observation system made up of 900 instruments – which has provided crucial data on oceans, climate change and marine biodiversity for more than a decade – have been abandoned.

-Across the next 15 months, officials say the instruments – worth around $338million – will be recovered along the coasts of North Carolina, Oregon, Alaska and Washington, as well as in the waters between Iceland and Greenland.
+Plans for dismantling the system, which is located across the Atlantic and Pacific Oceans, were first announced in May.
+Over a 15-month period, the instruments – worth around $338million – were to be recovered along the coasts of North Carolina, Oregon, Alaska and Washington, as well as in the waters between Iceland and Greenland.

 Enjoying this article?
 Check out our related reads…